uwescience/raco/docs/api.md

 scripts/myrial examples/join.myl
 ```

 Raco requires a catalog for MyriaL queries.
-All of the example queries
+All of the example queries in `examples/`
-use a catalog given in examples/catalog.py.
-See examples/catalog.py and raco/catalog.py for formatting information.
+use the catalog defined in `examples/catalog.py`.
+See `examples/catalog.py` and `raco/catalog.py` for formatting information.
-scripts/myrial automatically searches for a catalog.py in the same directory
+`scripts/myrial` automatically searches for a `catalog.py` file in the same directory
 as the provided query.
 You can also provide a custom path.
 ```bash
 scripts/myrial --catalog=examples/catalog.py -l examples/join.myl